 Are solar lights wired or wireless?

-Solar lights aren’t wired, which makes installing them—and making any adjustments to your lighting strategy later on—simple and easy.
+Solar lights aren’t wired, which makes installing them and making any adjustments to your lighting strategy simple and easy.
 Conversely, wired landscape lighting requires a complex wiring system.
 The electrical cables are buried underground, with power running from the transformer to each light fixture.

-In short, if you want to make any changes to your lighting strategy, you’ll need to do a lot of digging, disturbing your landscaping.
-Since solar lights don’t require professional installation—you can just stick them in the ground—they’re a much cheaper option, since wired lighting usually requires the expertise of a professional installer, which comes at a price.
+In short, if you want to make any changes to your lighting strategy, you’ll need to do a lot of digging and disturbing your landscaping.
+Solar lights don’t require a professional for installation, so you can stick them in the ground on your own.
+Wired lighting sometimes requires the expertise of a professional installer, unless you’re a professional yourself.

 How much do solar lights cost?

 As with just about any consumer good, the price of solar lights varies depending on quality.
-While you could visit your nearest big-box home improvement store and pick up an off-the-shelf model for a nominal fee—often between $40-$75—you get what you pay for: lights that will only work for a few seasons, producing inconsistent light (especially if you live in a cooler climate).
+While you could visit your nearest big-box home improvement store and pick up an off-the-shelf model for a nominal fee—often between $40-$75, you get what you pay for.
+These lights typically will only work for a few seasons and produce inconsistent light (especially if you live in a cooler climate).

-High-quality solar lights can be a few times more expensive than the generic models you’ll find in a nearby store, but you get what you pay for.
+High-quality solar lights can be a few times more expensive than the generic models you’ll find in a nearby store, but again, you get what you pay for.
 These lights are designed with reliability and performance in mind.
 Many of them last longer than five years, providing consistent illumination powered by clean energy.
 If you’re looking for the best possible return on your investment, the upfront cost for high-quality lights pays for itself.
-You won’t need to replace your lights every few seasons, and you’ll enjoy stunning illumination that highlights the unique features of your landscaping.
+You won’t need to replace your lights every few seasons, and you’ll enjoy stunning illumination that highlights the unique features of your landscaping for years to come.